 • Other mixed background (to include Black African, Black Caribbean or Black Other)

-Everyone who meets the criteria specified above is welcome to apply for the programme.
-It is possible to sign up either for the webinar series alone, or for both the webinar series and the residential.
-Since the number of people who can join us for the latter is limited to only 20 places, priority for the residential will be given to those participants who have particular contextual flags and who are domiciled in the UK.
+Everyone who meets the criteria specified above is welcome to apply for the programme where they will receive webinar access.
+Since the number of people who can join us for the residential is limited, priority for the residential will be given to those participants who have particular contextual flags.
 These are the contextual flags we will be considering:

 • You have attended a maintained-sector school post-16